Proclamation of Independence of Morocco: Context

 The Proclamation of Independence of Morocco was originally drafted by Ahmed el Hamiani Khatat and Ahmed Bahnini, attorneys of the party, and revised and amended by their colleagues.

-On January 11, 1944, with the outcome of World War II still uncertain to all but the most perceptive [dubious], 66 Moroccans signed the public proclamation demanding an end to colonialism and the reinstatement of Morocco's independence, an enormous risk at the time.
+On January 11, 1944, with the tide beginning to turn against the Germans and the end of the war coming into sight, 66 Moroccans signed the public proclamation demanding an end to colonialism and the reinstatement of Morocco's independence, an enormous risk at the time.

 The main nationalist leaders of all origins united around the Proclamation of Independence, forming a real political movement, representative of a wider segment of Moroccan society, urban and rural.
 They decided together to ally themselves with Sultan Mohammed V, to whom they submitted their demand.

 Among the signatories were members of the resistance, symbols of a free Morocco, and people who would become key figures in the construction of the new Morocco.

 Text

 Text of the Proclamation of Independence of January 11 presented to Sultan Mohammed V: